Matin-python/Diabetes-Prediction-Logistic-Regression/README.md

 ## Overview

+## Technologies Used

+- Python 3
+- NumPy

 ## Contributing
 Contributions, suggestions, and bug reports are welcome.
 Feel free to fork the repository and submit a pull request.